N26: History

+Company

-According to N26, it employs more than 1,500 people at its locations in Amsterdam, Berlin, Barcelona, Belgrade, Madrid, Milan, Paris, Vienna, New York, Barcelona, and São Paulo.
+According to N26 it employs more than 1,500 people at its locations in Amsterdam, Berlin, Barcelona, Belgrade, Madrid, Milan, Paris, Vienna, New York, Greece and São Paulo.

+In 2025, N26 announced the departure of its co-founders from executive management.
+Valentin Stalf stepped down as co-chief executive in August, while Maximilian Tayenthal is expected to leave his role by the end of the year.
+Andreas Dombret, a former Deutsche Bundesbank executive board member, has been nominated as chair of the supervisory board, pending regulatory approval.
+Marcus Mosen, the current chair, will assume the position of co-chief executive.

+As of August 2025, Valentin Stalf and Maximilian Tayenthal together retained ownership of roughly one-fifth of N26's equity.

 Product overview

 N26 provides a free basic current account and a Debit MasterCard card to all its customers, as well as a Maestro card for their customers in certain markets.
 Additionally, customers can request overdraft and investment products.
 N26 also offers premium accounts (N26 Smart, N26 You and N26 Metal) which offer additional features for a monthly fee.

-The account opening process can be completed via a video chat with N26's identity verification partner, IDnow.
-Only holders of certain passports and ID cards can verify their identity online; others will have to visit a German post office if it is supported by Postident.
+The account opening process can be completed online via a photo/video identification.
+The video identification is performed by N26's identity verification partner, IDnow.
+The available verification method depends on the nationality, the country of residence, and the type of ID of the customer.

 Availability

 N26 offers its services in 24 European countries.
 In Austria, Germany and the Netherlands customers can additionally request a Maestro card.